nqtronix/fifofast/README.md

 ## Introduction
 On microcontrollers (MCUs) the application program often has to collect and process data from multiple sources such as sensors, ADCs or external communication interfaces.
 Since truly parallel handling of all tasks is not possible, it is reasonable to buffer incoming data until the previous task is completed.

 A simple fifo is best suited for this purpose.
 Likely you have written your own implementation at least once during your studies.
-However it turns out that although the common textbook approach is great for PCs, it is unnecessary bloated for MCUs.
-It still might be ok for your applications, but if you try to handle >1kB/s on an AVR controller (or similar), you might run into performance issues.
+It turns out that although the common textbook approach is great for PCs, it is unnecessary bloated for MCUs.
+It still might be ok for your applications, but if you try to handle >1kB/s on an AVR controller (or similar), you might notice a performance hit.

 ## Problems of the textbook approach